eosnetworkfoundation/docs/docs/04_protocol/03_network_peer_protocol.md

 *   The node sends a catch up request message to the peer with its head block info.
 *   The node sends a catch up notice message to inform the peer it needs to sync.

 In the first case, the node switches the mode from in-sync to head catchup mode.
 In the second case, the peer switches to head catchup mode after receiving the notice message from the node.
 In practice, in-sync mode is short-lived.
-When EOS blockchain is very busy, nodes spend most of their time in catchup mode validating transactions and syncing their chains after catchup messages are received.
+When the EOS blockchain is very busy, nodes spend most of their time in catchup mode validating transactions and syncing their chains after catchup messages are received.

 # 4. Protocol Algorithm